01Starting a New Job

 How Many Exemptions Should I Claim on My Paycheck?

 There are many different reasons to adjust your paycheck withholdings, such as getting married, having a child or getting a new job.
-Each individual tax situation varies, and you need to consider whether you or your spouse are self-employed, as well as other events that may change you tax situation like buying a house.
+Each individual tax situation varies, and you need to consider whether you or your spouse are self-employed, as well as other events that may change your tax situation, like buying a house.